-As mentioned in the section on restlessness, for most of our lives, the only time we sit perfectly still is when we abandon ourselves to sleep.
+For most of our lives, the only time we sit perfectly still is when we abandon ourselves to sleep.
 Because formal sitting meditation practice involves keeping still, the brains of beginning meditators may think it is bedtime and start turning out the lights.
 Sleepiness is a very common experience for beginners.

 There are several remedies for this challenge.
 The first is to straighten the posture.
 Sleepiness is usually accompanied by physical wilting of the posture.
 So straighten up!
+Try this: energize the leg muscles first, then the buttocks, then the lower back and up through the torso to the neck and crown of the head, squeezing somatic energy up through the body like a toothpaste tube.
 If that doesn't do it, open your eyes.
 Letting light in will help wake up your brain.
 Meditation does not need to be an eyes closed practice.
 You can open them a little or a lot.
-Fully open you may find images distracting but slightly open may be enough.
+Fully open you may find images distracting but slightly open may be enough to wake you up.
+If you are still dozing off, stand up.
+Keep your eyes open, stand still, and continue practicing.
+This is also a good way to relieve painful or numb legs.

 Over time, sleepiness will be less of a problem.

-Copyright © 2021 No Place to Stand - All Rights Reserved.
+Copyright © 2024 No Place to Stand - All Rights Reserved.

 Powered by GoDaddy